 - 1/4 tsp low sodium Salt

-- 300g Squid (optional – not used in this recipe)
+- 300g Squid (optional – we did not add to our version of the recipe)

 - Saffron threads (optional as expensive!)

 The dish is ideally cooked in a large 30cm or larger Paella pan and non-stick frying pan but just frying pans can be used.